3.11 Flexible Work Arrangements

 A compressed work week arrangement is available to all eligible staff employees during the summer months.
-Summer hours are in force for the thirteen-week period immediately following commencement.
+Summer hours may begin the week following commencement, and regular work schedules should commence the week before classes being in the fall.
 Observance of the summer hours schedule may be superseded by the business needs of the college for individual departments based of direction of the applicable senior staff member.

 The following rules apply for offices/departments with summer hours in effect: